CP

 Cashmere Interior Acrylic Latex

-Best budget pick — CARB-compliant paint at Home Depot pricing
+Best budget pick — CARB-compliant low-VOC paint at Home Depot pricing

 Behr Premium Plus Interior Paint & Primer

-Zero VOC base; the tinted gallon stays under 50 g/L through the standard Behr deep base — CARB Phase II / SCAQMD 1113 clean at the can
+Zero-VOC base; the tinted gallon stays under 50 g/L through the standard Behr deep base — CARB SCM and SCAQMD 1113 clean at the can

-Best DTC pick — CARB-compliant paint shipped to your door
+Best DTC pick — zero-VOC paint shipped to your door

 Clare Wall Paint

 A heads-up.
-This article is about CARB Phase II compliance.
-The regulatory ceiling, measured tinted, by ASTM D6886.
+This article is about the regulatory line — the 50 g/L ceiling, measured on the tinted gallon, by ASTM D6886.
 If the question is chamber TVOC for an asthma case or a nursery, read the zero-VOC paint round-up instead.
 Different test, different answer, different five picks.

 Most “low VOC” claims on a shelf are about the unpigmented base.
 The can reads “<5 g/L” because the chemist measured the base before colorant was added.
-Then the tint head at the independent paint store adds 8–12 ounces of universal colorant (a colorant package that can carry 20–80 g/L of its own VOC into the can), and the gallon that goes home in your trunk is at 90, 120, sometimes 180 g/L. CARB Phase II and its national mirror, SCAQMD Rule 1113, close that gap.
-The 50 g/L ceiling (flat) and 100 g/L ceiling (non-flat) apply to the tinted product as you’d actually use it, measured by ASTM D6886.
-That’s a different test from the EPA Method 24 number some manufacturers print, and it’s the right one for a regulatory spec.
+Then the tint head adds 8–12 ounces of colorant, and if that colorant package is a generic universal one carrying 20–80 g/L of its own, the gallon that goes home in your trunk can land at 90, 120, sometimes 180 g/L. California’s rules close that gap.
+The 50 g/L ceiling (flat) and 100 g/L ceiling (non-flat) apply to the tinted product as you’d actually use it, measured by ASTM D6886 — a different test from the EPA Method 24 number some manufacturers print, and the right one for a regulatory spec.

 The five picks below all clear the tinted-gallon line by their own colorant chemistry.
 That’s the actual buy.
 The rest is finish quality, scrub durability, color depth, and price.